DayaKaramiteva/MultiplyTask/README.md

 #### Example (BigInteger)
 `curl http://localhost:LOCAL_PORT_CHOICE/multiplybigint/NUMBER1/NUMBER2` where NUMBER1 and NUMBER2 are your your big number choices i.e. `curl http://localhost:12345/multiplybigint/5/-6543245678`

+The result should be:
+BigInteger implementation result is -32716228390

 2. The second implementation is using an end to end implemented algorithm: